 - 1 medium to large onion thinly sliced or 75 grams onion or ½ cup thinly sliced onions

-- 4 tablespoon fresh full fat curd (yogurt) or 60 grams
+- 4 tablespoons fresh full fat curd (yogurt) or 60 grams

 - 1 to 1.5 cups water